komola/pandoc-documentation/README.md

 % Pandoc Documentation writer
 % komola UG, Sebastian Hoitz

+# About pandoc-documentation

+`Pandoc-documentation` can be used as a documentation toolchain.
+You can write nice and readable markdown and it will turn your file into a nice PDF.

+Features included:

+* Use Markdown to write your documentation
+* Create sequence diagrams using [plantUML](http://plantuml.sourcefourge.net)
+* Create PDFs

 # Getting started

 To get the pandoc documentation package to work, you have to install